genevaers/User-Documentation/docs/Reference/GVBMR88_Parameter_File_Syntax.md

 ***control-record-id*** is the ID of a control record as defined in the Workbench, a positive integer up to 10 digits.
 This control record is the one defined in the view you wish to set the fiscal date for.

 ***date*** is the fiscal date in the format CCYYMMDD.

+### ABEND_ON_MESSAGE_NBR

+You can create a dump (0C1 abend) for debug purposes when GenevaERS receives an error message.
+For example, if you received the following message, and required a dump, set *message-number* to 412 (from GVB00412S below), and re-run the job.

+** GVB00412U GVBMR88  - Unable to open sort SYSIN control file

+*message-number* is a valid error message number between 1 and 999.